Definition of Accelerated Depreciation

 Different benefits are mentioned below:

-- Reduction in the reported net income of the enterprise: In the accelerated method of depreciation, the rate of depreciation is higher in the initial years, thus increasing the depreciation expense.
+- Reduction in the reported net income of the enterprise: In the accelerated method of depreciation, the depreciation rate is higher in the initial years, thus increasing the depreciation expense.
 So this increases the total expense amount in the income statement, and the net income gets reduced due to this higher volume of expense.

 Disadvantages

-- Unclear picture of the financial statements: In the accelerated method of depreciation, the higher expenses are reported in the earlier years, which get reduced in the later years.
-The assets do not get worn out, as shown in the statements due to accelerated depreciation.
-Hence, the investors do not get a clear picture of the organization’s financial health, which will lead to confusion in their minds about when to invest in the enterprise, thus affecting decision-making.
+- Unclear picture of the financial statements: In this depreciation method, the higher expenses are reported in, the earlier years, which get reduced later.
+As shown in the statements, the assets are not worn out due to accelerated depreciation.
+Hence, the investors do not get a clear picture of the organization’s financial health, leading to confusion about when to invest in the enterprise, thus affecting decision-making.

 Conclusion